AirtestProject/Poco/DocBuilder/index.rst

 Install Poco and PocoSDK
 ------------------------

-To use poco, you should install poco in your host as a python library and install `poco-sdk <source/doc/integration.html>`_ in your game/app.
+To use poco, you should install poco in your host as a python library and install `poco-sdk`_ in your game/app.

 **poco** can be installed with pip::